 To show you how to test that when someone clicks on your affiliate link, you get proper credit, I made you this how-to video (you can go full screen with this video):

-We’d love it if you did, because it will increase your engagement.
-David really prefers the Redirection plugin, but it can only be used if you have a WordPress site.
+We’d love it if you shorten your link, because it will increase your engagement.
+David uses the WordPress Redirection plugin, but it can only be used if you have a WordPress site.

 You can turn a no-so-easy-to-say-or-copy-down link like this:

 How does your affiliate program know I’m the one who sent you a referral?